Defense minister and two former governors vie for Indonesian presidency - ExBulletin

 Baswedan opposes Widodo's signed plan to move Indonesia's capital from Jakarta to Nusantara on the island of Borneo, about 2,000 kilometers (1,240 miles) away, which involves the construction of government buildings and housing from from zero.

-He said in a meeting Last month, the Associated Press said democracy in Indonesia was in decline, referring to Subianto's choice of Widodo's son as his vice presidential candidate, and pledged to get it back on track.
+He said in an interview with The Associated Press last month that democracy in Indonesia was in decline, referring to Subianto's choice of Widodo's son as his vice-presidential candidate, and pledged to restore it on rails.

 It means there is a decline in trust, it means our democracy is experiencing a decline in quality, it means many legal rules are being circumvented, he said.